 The seed mix (bulk pounds/acre) would take into consideration species availability, purity rates, germination rates, and other factors.
 In general, seed mixes would be developed that have species mixes similar to adjacent reference areas.
 However, the species composition used on previously vegetated areas may be different than the seed mix applied to previous hardscape areas.
-Local genetic sources of native plant materials would be used to the extent practicable to avoid genetic contamination of local plant populations.
+Local genetic sources of nNative plant materials would be collected from the Nipomo Guadalupe Dunes Complex would be used to the extent practicable to avoid genetic contamination of to preserve the local genetics of local plant communities and populations.